Coming soon at Croome

 Design a shoe

-Sitting alongside Soul to Sole is a creative workshop which is being used to design and make the pairs of shoes that go on display for you to explore.
-Part of the workshop is an opportunity for you to design your own pair, based on your experiences at Croome, which will then be made and put on display in Soul to Sole.
+Sitting alongside Soul to Sole is a creative workshop which is being used to design and make the pairs of shoes that go on display.
+Inside the workshop is an opportunity to enter the Design A Shoe competition where the winning design will be made and put on display in Soul to Sole.
 Get drawing in the basement or take the entry form home with you to work on.

 From spring, discover the incredible story of Robert Adam's Tapestry Room of Croome Court, from its intricate creation to its devastating loss.

 As the scaffold surrounds Croome Court in 2015, focus your attention on the trend setting Long Gallery, Robert Adam's first complete room.
 Here you will be able to view prints of original designs for the room within tables inspired by the original Pier tables that Adam designed for the room, now owned by American museums.
 Have a go at drawing the detail, just like Adam did in the 1750s.

 Try the new and imaginative family trail around Croome Court, Time Explorers.
 Adventure around the house and test your wits to see if you can work out the hidden message to discover the secret...